c4pt0r/tihall/README.md

 # tihall
-A distributed register center using DB as backend
+A distributed register center using TiDB as backend